AlgoMaster Logo

 Code

-This approach works correctly but visits every node, even those in subtrees that can't possibly contain in-range values.
-What if we used the BST ordering property to skip entire subtrees?
+This visits every node, including subtrees that cannot contain in-range values.
+The next approach uses the BST ordering to skip those subtrees.

 Approach 2: DFS with BST Pruning (Optimal)